andys8/smack-stack-overview/README.md

 <img width="300" src="https://github.com/andys8/smack-stack-overview/blob/master/img/kafka.png?raw=true" alt="Kafka">

-* Distributed messaging system
-* high availability, high throughput, low latency
-* using a distributed commit log internally
-* Producers publish to a pub/sub message queue
-* Data will be partioned within topics
-* Partitions can be distributed to cluster nodes
-* Consumers will receive the requested messages
+Kafka is a distributed messaging system which is well known for low latency and high availability and throughput.
+Kafka is using a dstributed commit log internally.
+Producers publish messages to publish-subscribe message queues.
+The data within a topic is partioned.
+Partitions can be distributed to cluster nodes and consumer receive the requested messages.